wendy-160/3380-project/README.md

     - Doctors can archive old prescriptions
 - **Triggers**.

-  - Add a SQL trigger so a doctor cannot be double booked
+  - Limit the number of Active Referrals per patient to no more than 3
-  - Add a trigger that will auto-update the medical record when a test or prescription is added
+  - A referral cannot be used to make an appointment with a Specialist if it is more than 90 days old
-  - Add a trigger for updating billing when a prescription or medical test is added
+  - A doctor cannot be booked for more than 10 appointments per day

 - **Data queries**.
   - Get patient appointment history